haripriya9647/EnvisEdge/docs/source/tutorials/Tutorial-Part-2-starting_with_nimbleedge.rst

 Federated Training
 ------------------

-Now we will simulate DLRM in a federated setting.
-Create data split to mimic your users.
+Now we will simulate DLRM in a federated setting and create data split to mimic your users.
 We use Drichlet sampling for creating non-IID datasets for the model.